elbywan/openapi-generator/README.md

 #### Limitation

 Schema inference relies on the method name and will not follow nested calls.
-If needed you can flag a method having a dependency using an annotation as done below.
+If needed you can flag a method having one or more dependencies using an annotation as done below.

 ```crystal
   @[OpenAPI(